Principals

 City of Wine

-Our major project from 2006-2009 is Ned Dickens' seven play cycle CITY OF WINE, which we are developing through an innovative partnership with nine theatre training institutions across Canada.
+Our major project from 2006-2010 has been Ned Dickens' seven play cycle CITY OF WINE, which we developed through an innovative partnership with nine theatre training institutions across Canada.
 Please see Current Events for the latest information.

 Recognized by our Peers

-Since 1995 Nightswimming has been recognized by the arts and cultural community with 7 Dora Awards, 3 Governor General's Award nominations, 17 Dora Award nominations, 4 published scripts and the Elliott Hayes Award for Outstanding Dramaturgy in North America.
+Since 1995 Nightswimming has been recognized by the arts and cultural community with 7 Dora Awards, 3 Governor General's Award nominations, 17 Dora Award nominations, and 4 published scripts.
+Artistic Director Brian Quirt has received the Elliott Hayes Award for Outstanding Dramaturgy in North America in 2003 and 2009.
+Founding Producer Naomi Campbell was the 2009 recipient of the Leonard McHardy and John Harvey Award for Arts Administrators and the Toronto Vital People Award, both for her sustained contributions to and leadership in the arts community.

-Our works have premiered at Canada's leading theatre companies, toured the country and appeared at the Magnetic North Theatre Festival, On the Verge, Canada Dance Festival, Alberta Theatre Project's playRites Festival and Harbourfront's World Moves Dance Series.
+Nightswimming's works have premiered at Canada's leading theatre companies, toured the country and appeared at the Magnetic North Theatre Festival, On the Verge, Canada Dance Festival, Alberta Theatre Project's playRites Festival and Harbourfront's World World Stage and World Moves Dance Series.

 Visit Us

 Our office is located in one of the most exciting urban developments in Toronto: Artscape's revitalization of the Distillery District.
-We are sharing with one of the city's most acclaimed theatre companies, DVxT Theatre, which Naomi also serves as Producer.
-As well as bringing us together in one complex with dozens of Toronto's performing arts companies, the new office enables us to hold play readings andmeetings in our own space.
+We are sharing with two of the city's most acclaimed theatre companies, DVxT Theatre and Modern Times Theatre.
+As well as bringing us together in one complex with dozens of Toronto's performing arts companies, the new office enables us to hold play readings and meetings in our own space.
 Visit us if you're in the area!

 Please join us – as audience, patrons and colleagues – as we search for unique ways to tell powerful stories.